 Al Jazeera "unsung hero"

 Mark Wallinger English artist "I admired [Haw's] single-minded tenacity.
-His rectitude was a mirror that the people in the building opposite couldn't bear. ...
+His rectitude (righteousness and honor with honesty) was a mirror that the people in the building opposite couldn't bear. ...
 Now that he's gone, who else have we got?"

 Banksy quote from book Wall and Piece "the best inspiration in London"